Sharing is caring!

 Differentiated Instruction

 We are all different!
-Differentiated instruction is changing instruction based on the individual needs of your students.
-You may present an activity to all of the kids but in different ways.
-Some children require more teacher modeling of a task or extra practice to fill in the gaps.
-Some kids benefit from small group instruction or working with a friend.
-And, there are kids who may need more challenging material or less support in the learning process.
-Teachers are amazing because they try to keep the needs of each and every student in mind.
+Differentiated instruction involves tailoring instruction to meet the individual needs of your students.
+You may present an activity to all the kids in various ways.
+Certain children require more teacher modeling of a task or additional practice to fill in learning gaps.
+Others benefit from small-group instruction or working alongside a peer.
+Still other students may thrive with more challenging materials or less support as they learn.
+Teachers are outstanding because they strive to meet the needs of every student.

 Learners Who Face a Challenge Counting Syllables

 Learning about syllables is an auditory task.
-Struggling readers, second-language students, and younger children may need the extra support provided by visual cues.
+Struggling readers, second-language learners, and younger children may require the additional support that visual cues offer.
 Learning involves teacher modeling and practice counting syllables with fun activities!
 Use picture sorts to help these learners hear the syllables and develop confidence and understanding.
-Other hands-on learning activities like Peg-it Cards for counting syllables can also be helpful.
-Make sure that each learner is provided the support and encouragement that is needed.
+Other hands-on learning activities, like Peg-it Cards for counting syllables, can also be helpful.
+Ensure that each learner is provided with the support and encouragement they need.

 Good Memory for Sounds

-Children with a good memory for sounds find it easier to sequence the sound in longer words.
-The kids who catch on quickly may be ready for oral syllable activities that involve Isolating, Blending, Segmenting, Counting, and Deleting.
+Children with a good memory for sounds find it easier to sequence the sounds in longer words.
+The kids who catch on quickly may be ready for oral syllable activities that involve isolating, blending, segmenting, counting, and deleting.
 Kindergarten and grade one kids will have fun learning phonological awareness skills as they play games and complete syllable activities.

 I Understand Syllables.
 Let’s Print the Words!